13 popular food stalls from Fengshan Food Centre (Bedok 85)

 Image credit: @chelsiac

-No supper is complete without BBQ chicken wings, and the ones from Sin Bedok North BBQ Chicken Wings ($1.30 each) are enough to convert anyone who thinks otherwise.
+No supper is complete without BBQ chicken wings, and the ones from Sin Bedok North BBQ Chicken Wings ($1.40 each) are enough to convert anyone who thinks otherwise.
 The wings here are both a visual and gastronomical treat—they glisten from a honey and butter glaze, boasting a crispy exterior with tender and juicy meat.
-While you are there, you should also try their tasty Pandang Otah ($1 per piece), which is wrapped in pandan instead of banana leaves.
+While you are there, you should also try their tasty Fish Meat Otah ($0.60 per piece).

 Unit number: #01-02

 Image credit: @nantakat